opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

  .. note::

- 	- The region chart ng-if condition can be translated to `Show the chart if their is a refine on the **ville** facet`
+ 	- The region chart ng-if condition can be translated to `Show the chart if there is a refine on the **ville** facet`
 	- ``!`` character is to get the opposite, the condition can be translated to `Show the chart if their is NO refine on the **ville** facet`
 	- To easily understand how it works, do not hesitate to display the ``context.parameters`` value in your dashboard each time you use it !